General Contractor Markup: Everything You Need to Know

 The Construction Financial Management Association reveals that builders typically enjoy an average pre-tax net profit ranging from 1.4 to 2.4 percent.
 Conversely, subcontractors see a slightly higher average pre-tax net profit, falling between 2.2 to 3.5 percent.

-However, it’s important to note that these figures, while might seem decent, barely cover the inherent risks associated with the construction industry.
+However, it’s important to note that these figures, while they might seem decent, barely cover the inherent risks associated with the construction industry.

 This slim profit margin is barely sufficient for many contractors to remain viable and sustain their operations.
-Therefore, maintaining an appropriate markup on labour and materials is not just recommended but is vital for survival in the competitive environment of this sector.
+Thus, maintaining an appropriate markup on labour and materials is not just recommended but is vital for survival in the competitive environment of this sector.

 Markup vs. Margin